 Some, however, go beyond remembering the sign.
 They can actually quote this "golden verse" verbatim, because they have heard it repeated enough times that it has somehow lodged in their brains.
 But can they explain in detail the meaning of John 3:16?
-Do they understand it in the context of the rest of the Bible?
+Do they understand it in the context of the Bible?